Arondight/sudodev/README.md

 # NAME

-sudodev - Create your special devices for sudo privilege without password
+sudodev - Create your special device for a none-password sudo

 # SYNOPSIS